History of lute-family instruments: Strings are mathematical

 The lute is tied to the mathematics related to pitches.
 Unlike the harp, in which a string produces a single note, a lute string produces more than one note.
 Placing a finger on a string divides the string into measurable parts.
 Measuring those parts leads to mathematical ratios, useful in placing frets on the neck of the lute.
-An instrument such as the setar uses moveable frets to hit whole notes, half notes and quarter notes.
+An instrument such as the setar uses moveable frets to hit whole tones, half tones and quarter tones.

 It isn't known when frets were first used.
 Some ancient images discovered in the Middle East from before 1000 BC appear to show frets.
 These are rare and most images do not show frets on the early lutes.

 A rare example from about the 3rd century AD was discovered in 1907 in the Niya ruins in Xinjiang, China, a broken lute's neck with two gut frets intact.
 The neck and pegbox of the lute are similar to the lute painted on the wall in the Dingjiazha Tomb No. 5 (384–441 AD), which also has frets.
 Buddhist artworks from the 6th-10th centuries AD in the Mogao Caves (558-907 AD) and Yulin Caves (618-907 AD) appear to have frets.
 Some long lutes in the Utrecht Psalter (c.
 850 AD) in France also appear fretted, as do citoles from Spain in the Cantigas de Santa Maria (c.
 1280).